23-2-DSDN242/time-based-media-Evieegotlost/README.md

 Progress:
 - Laid out main positions of each element as well as drawing assets to import into the code
-- Kept the designs of each asset slightly more simple compared to its initial sketch as over time I'll be adding more elements
+- Kept the designs of each asset slightly more simple compared to its initial sketch as over time I'll be adding more elements that could overwhelm the overall design if the assets were more ornate.

 Week 2:
-- At first the rotating asset was exported as displaying a whole ring of points but I later decided to export just the singular point for each variation so I could form the ring as an array which is more easier to fiddle with their placements
+- At first the rotating asset was exported as a png of a whole ring of points but I later decided to export just the singular point for each variation so I could form the ring as an array which is more easier to edit their orientation without any deformation in image quality
+- The secondary center rings with the tiny diamonds and circles were coded with quads and ellipses instead of being drawn like the other assets

 Week 3:

 Week 4: